 Niacin is a required nutrient and is part of the B vitamin family.
-It is known as “nicotinic acid,” is found in red meat, chicken, turkey, beans, and grains.
-Taking niacin can cause a flushing or burning of your skin.
+It is known as “nicotinic acid,” which is found in red meat, chicken, turkey, beans, and grains.
+Taking niacin can cause flushing or burning of your skin.

 Niacin has many health benefits:

 - Increases high-density lipoprotein (HDL) by 20-35%.
 No other available over-the-counter treatments, and very few drugs, are as effective.

 - Decreases small LDL particles.
 Niacin is the most effective agent known for correcting this abnormal pattern.

 - Decreases triglycerides by 30%.
 Niacin is especially effective when taken with fish oil.

 - Decreases very low-density lipoprotein (VLDL) particles.